 Open Phlebectomy: An oupatient procedure where small incisions are made to remove varicose veins.

 Powered (TRIVEX) Phlebectomy: An outpatient surgery where only a few small incisions are made to remove extensive networks of large varicose veins.

 Perforator Treatment: An oupatient surgery to treat incompetent perforator veins through laser ablation, chemical injection or open ligation.

-Sclerotherapy: An office based procedure (Northville Health Center, Brighton Center for Specialty Care, East Ann Arbor Medical Procedures Unit) where a chemical is used to treat spider, reticular or varicose veins.
+Sclerotherapy: An office based procedure (Northville Health Center, Brighton Center for Specialty Care, East Ann Arbor Medical Procedures Unit) where a chemical injection is used to treat spider, reticular or varicose veins.